-Type of Abuse Possible signs and indicators Sexual Violence -Friends disappearing or being excluded Rape, assault penetration, sexual assault. from social events Harmful sexual behaviour (HSB) Change in personality Hazing/Initiation - the practice of rituals or Fresh marks on skin which could indicate other activities involving harassment, abuse or self-harm and dressing differently e.g. humiliation. wearing long sleeved clothing in summer Denigration Flaming Outing and trickery Cyber stalking Exclusion Blackmail and grooming Upskirting - taking a picture under a persons clothing without them knowing, with the intention of viewing a persons genitals Spreading rumours Threatening behaviour Peer abuse can also take the form of sexual abuse (see earlier section on sexual abuse) Children Missing from Home Children go missing for a number of reasons, Children who go missing from home are but in general, the factors preceding missing vulnerable to abuse and violence, and need to be episodes are: safeguarded Arguments and conflicts (whether at home or in a placement) Poor family relationships Abuse and neglect Boundaries and control Immediate risks-No means of support or legitimate incomes leading to high risk activities Becoming a victim of abuse.
+Type of Abuse Possible signs and indicators Hazing/Initiation - the practice of rituals or Fresh marks on skin which could indicate other activities involving harassment, abuse or self-harm and dressing differently e.g. humiliation. wearing long sleeved clothing in summer Denigration Flaming Outing and trickery Cyber stalking Exclusion Blackmail and grooming Upskirting - taking a picture under a persons clothing without them knowing, with the intention of viewing a persons genitals Spreading rumours Threatening behaviour Peer abuse can also take the form of sexual abuse (see earlier section on sexual abuse) Children Missing from Home Children go missing for a number of reasons, Children who go missing from home are but in general, the factors preceding missing vulnerable to abuse and violence, and need to be episodes are: safeguarded Arguments and conflicts (whether at home or in a placement) Poor family relationships Abuse and neglect Boundaries and control Immediate risks-No means of support or legitimate incomes leading to high risk activities Becoming a victim of abuse.
 Missing out on schooling and education Increased vulnerability Fabricated, fictitious or induced illness symptoms only appear when the parent or (formally Munchausen's by proxy) carer is present This is a rare form of child abuse.
-It occurs when the only person claiming to notice a parent or carer exaggerates or deliberately symptoms is the parent or carer causes symptoms of illness in a child. the affected child has an inexplicably poor response to medication or treatment if one particular health problem is resolved, the parent or carer may then begin reporting a new set of symptoms the child's alleged symptoms don't seem plausible - for example, a child who has supposedly lost a lot of blood but doesn't become unwell
+It occurs when the only person claiming to notice a parent or carer exaggerates or deliberately symptoms is the parent or carer causes symptoms of illness in a child. the affected child has an inexplicably poor response to medication or treatment if one particular health problem is resolved, the parent or carer may then begin reporting a new set of symptoms the child's alleged symptoms don't seem plausible - for example, a child who has supposedly lost a lot of blood but doesn't become unwell the parent or carer has a history of frequently changing GPs or visiting different hospitals for treatment,